 Cons: Shape may be difficult and uncomfortable to hold.

-best bottle for breastfed babies Playtex Baby Nurser Bottle
+Playtex Baby Anti-Colic Nurser Bottle

 Playtex Baby Nurser Bottle